Taiwan reports Chinese military activity near its territory | International

 - Taiwan

-According to Taiwan News report, gray zone tactics are termed as "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force."
+Grey zone tactics are called "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force," Taiwan News reported.
 This latest incident adds to a series of similar provocations by China in recent months.
 China has increased its military activities around Taiwan, including regular air and naval incursions into Taiwan's Air Defense Identification Zone (ADIZ).

 Taiwan, officially known as the Republic of China, has long been a contentious issue in China's foreign policy.
 China continues to assert its sovereignty over Taiwan and considers it a part of its territory and insists on eventual reunification, by force if necessary.
-On June 12, Taiwan's Ministry of National Defence (MND) has said that 13 Chinese military aircraft and nine Chinese naval vessels were detected operating around Taiwan from 6 am (local time) on Tuesday to 9 am (local time) on Wednesday.

-Of the 13 Chinese People's Liberation Army (PLA) aircraft, 9 crossed the median line of the Taiwan Strait and entered the Southwest and Southeast parts of Taiwan's Air Defense Identification Zone (ADIZ), according to Taiwan's MND.
-In response to China's action, Taiwan's armed forces monitored the situation and responded accordingly.
-(ANI)
+On Friday, Taiwan tracked eight Chinese aircraft and eight naval vessels near its territory on Friday morning (local time), the country's defence ministry said.Three of the aircraft entered Taiwan's south-western Air Defence Identification Zone (ADIZ), following which Taiwanese armed forces responded accordingly.

+In a post on X, Taiwan's MND had stated, "8 PLA aircraft and 8 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+3 of the aircraft entered our southwestern ADIZ. #ROCArmedForces have monitored the situation and responded accordingly."
+Meanwhile, Taiwan's Ministry of Foreign Affairs (MOFA) said on Friday that the new regulations that would allow the Chinese Coast Guard (CCG) to board vessels and detain foreign citizens accused of trespassing are in violation of international law, Taiwan News reported.

+In a statement, Taiwan's MOFA stated that the unilateral implementation of Chinese law violates regional peace and stability.
+It said that the new law will not only cause regional tensions but also impact the security of regional commercial shipping and fishing activities.
+Taiwan's MOFA stated that it would closely monitor developments and condemned China's lack of respect for relevant international laws and the United Nations Convention on the Law of the Sea (UNCLOS).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)